LTL-Transfer: Skill Transfer for Temporal Task Specification: LTL-Transfer with transition-centric options

-An option $o^\varphi_q$ is executed in the reward machine (RM) state $q$.
-Our insight is that each of these options triggers a transition in the reward machine on a path that leads towards an acceptance state, and these transitions may occur in multiple tasks.
-There might be multiple paths through the reward machine to an accepting state; therefore, the target transition of an option $o^\varphi_q$ is conditioned on the environment state where the option execution was initiated.
-We propose recompiling each state-centric option, $o^\varphi_q$, into multiple transition-centric options by partitioning the initiation set of the state-centric option based on the transitions resulting from the execution of the option policy from the starting state.
-Each resulting transition-centric option will maintain the truth assignments of $AP$ to ensure self-transition until it achieves the truth assignments required to trigger the intended RM transition.
-These transition-centric options are portable across different formulas.
-We describe our proposed algorithm in Section \ref{ss:relabel}.
+Executing the state-centric option $o^\varphi_q\in\mathcal{O}_q$ with the policy $\pi^\varphi_q$ from the reward machine state $q$ triggers a transition in the RM on a path to an acceptance state.
+There can be multiple outgoing transitions from an RM state, so the target RM transition of an option $o^\varphi_q$ is conditioned on the environment state $s\in\mathcal{S}$ where the execution was initiated.
+We propose compiling each state-centric option, $o^\varphi_q$, into multiple transition-centric options by partitioning the initiation set of the state-centric option based on the estimated success probability of its policy satisfying the target RM transition from the starting environment state.
+Each resulting transition-centric option will maintain the satisfaction of self-transition edge $e^\varphi_{q,q}$ from the starting RM state $q$ until it triggers the target RM transition $e^\varphi_{q,q'}$.
+Our insight is that each transition-centric option triggers a transition in the reward machine on a path to an acceptance state, and these RM transitions may be shared across different tasks.
+Thus, the transition-centric options $\mathcal{O}_e$ are portable across different tasks.
+We describe the compilation algorithm in Section~\ref{ss:relabel}.

-Given a novel task specification $\varphi_{test} \not\in \varPhi_{train}$, the agent first constructs a reward machine representation of the specification, $\mathcal{M}_{\varphi_{test}}$, then identifies a path through the reward machine that can be traversed by a sequential composition of the options from the set of transition-centric options $\mathcal{O}_e$.
-A key feature of our transfer algorithm is that it is sound and terminating, i.e., if it returns a solution with success, that task execution will satisfy the task specification.
-Further, it is guaranteed to terminate in finite time if it does not find a sequence of options that can satisfy a given task.
-We describe the details of this planning algorithm in Section \ref{ss:transfer}.
+Given a novel LTL task specification $\varphi_{test} \not\in \varPhi_{train}$, our transfer algorithm first constructs a reward machine representing the task, $\mathcal{M}_{\varphi_{test}}$, then identifies a path through the reward machine that can be traversed by sequentially executing transition-centric options from the set $\mathcal{O}_e$.
+Our transfer algorithm is sound, and it terminates.
+We describe the details of the transfer algorithm in Section~\ref{ss:transfer}.

-The key advantage of this approach is that the compilation of options can be computed offline for any given environment, and the options can then be transferred to novel specifications at execution time.
-Thus learning to satisfy a limited number of LTL specifications can help satisfy a wide gamut of unseen LTL specifications.
+The key advantage of our approach is that the option compilation can be done offline for any environment.
+We can then transfer the options to solve novel tasks at execution time in zero-shot.
+Thus, learning to solve a limited number of LTL tasks can help solve a wide gamut of unseen tasks.

-\subsection{Compilation of transition-centric options}
+\subsection{Compilation of Transition-Centric Options}